 - It's pretty easy.
 Making these pancakes is not much harder than making traditional pancake mix pancakes, so add that to the list of reasons to love them!

-Muffin mix-- A small 6.5 or 7-ounce package of dry muffin mix
+Muffin mix- Use a small 6.5 or 7-ounce package of dry muffin mix.
+Do NOT prepare the muffin mix according to package directions.

 You can use any brand of similar sized muffin mix.
 I made Martha White muffin mix pancakes but Betty Crocker, store brand, or another brand could work just as well.